Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Materials and Methods

-Namely, a degree of subjectivity is unavoidably present and hence the trustworthiness (that is, the validity and reliability in quantitative terms) can be questioned.
-By following existing research~\citep{Ruohonen20CHB}, the so-called principle of transparency was followed in order to improve the trustworthiness of the qualitative results: each notable qualitative observation or claim is backed with an explicit reference to the dataset.
+In addition to the triangulation, the trustworthiness of the qualitative results is improved by following the so-called principle of transparency~\citep[cf.][]{Ruohonen20CHB}.
+That is, each notable qualitative observation or claim is backed with an explicit reference to the dataset.
 These numerical references refer to the rows in the (Excel) dataset.
 As the data is openly available from the EU, this referencing allows also easy replication checks.